 Toyota GR Supra review - engine, gearbox and technical specs

-Two BMW-sourced engines are available – a four and a six; the latter will have a manual option towards the end of 2022
+Two BMW-sourced engines are available – a four and a six; the latter with a manual gearbox

 The four-cylinder is BMW’s well-known B48, a modular turbocharged unit that’s found across the BMW range and a few Morgans.
 Peak power is a relatively unstressed 254bhp at 5000rpm (the same unit makes 302bhp in some BMW models), but torque is very strong by comparison, with 295lb ft peaking between 1550 and 4400rpm.
 In that figure we can also see a manifestation of the engine’s character, which isn’t naturally conducive to an application in a sports car.
 In other words, while having plenty of shove in the lower half of the rev range, it falls away as they rise, leaving the final 2000rpm climb to the 6200rpm red line a largely redundant exercise.